jolonf/bitcom-protocols/repo-protocol.md

 - `website` - A link to a website for the repo.
 - `github` - A link to the GitHub repo.

+If information about the creator of the respository is required add one or more [Attribution Protocols](https://github.com/jolonf/bitcom-protocols/blob/master/attribution-protocol.md).

 # Example

 ```